 Solid clathrate hydrate was produced from water ice and neon gas at high pressures and −30 °C temperature.
-The clathrate cannot be called a true compound since it bounded through hydrogen bonding and noble gas molecules freely move through the materials.
+The clathrate cannot be called a true compound since it bounded through hydrogen bonding.
+The noble gas molecules freely move through the materials.
 The gas is liberated when heating.
 The ionization energy is highest for all noble gases of the periodic table but they do decrease down the group.
 The facts indicate that if the noble gases show any reactivity, they are present at the lower position of the group.